 Get to know your camera.
 The idea with this is to familiarize yourself how to make adjustments as fast as possible.
 There may be times where you can take your time to look for it just like in a studio shoot.
 However, doing some street or even sports photography would require faster light adjustments.
 You even need to be able to do it without putting the camera down.

 The exposure triangle is a very useful tool.
 Lean it, use it, rely on it.
 If there is a rule in photography that should be considered in every shot you take, it is the exposure triangle.
-This article is Part 1 of three discussing the triangle.
 Understanding ISO and it’s role is an important part of using the triangle.
 Spend some time using different ISO settings on your camera to determine noise levels.
 Then experiment with the other settings and learn to recognize the tradeoffs.
 As always, take lots of photos and critique them to see what works for you.

 Previous Article: Beginner Tips For Landscape Photography